esau91/AWS_Cloud_Practitioner_Essentials/README.md

      - Backups

    - Database Engines:
-     - Postgre SQL
+     - PostgreSQL
      - MySQL
      - Maria DB
      - Oracle
-     - Microsft SQL Server
+     - Microsoft SQL Server
      - Amazon Aurora:
        - Compatible with MySQL and PostgreSQL.
-       - Five times faster that MySQL and three times faster than PostgreSQL.
+       - Five times faster than MySQL and three times faster than PostgreSQL.
-       - Reduce unnecesary I/O operations.
+       - Reduce unnecessary I/O operations.
        - Replicates six copies of your data across three availability zones.
-       - Continuosly backs up your data.
+       - Continuously backs up your data.
-6. Amazon Dynamo DB
+6. Amazon DynamoDB
-   - Nonrelational databases: One type of structural approach for nonrelational databases is key-value pairs.
+   - Non Relational databases: One type of structural approach for non relational databases is key-value pairs.
 With key-value pairs, data is organized into items (keys), and items have attributes (values).
 You can add or remove attributes from items in the table at any time.
 Not every item has to have the same attributes.
-   - Dynamo DB is a key-value database.
+   - DynamoDB is a key-value database.
 It delivers single-digit millisecond performance at any scale.
      - Is serverless, which means that you do not have to provision, patch or manage servers.
-     - You also do not have to install, mantain or operate software.
+     - You also do not have to install, maintain or operate software.
-     - Automatically scales and mantain performance.
+     - Automatically scales and maintain performance.
      - Suitable choice for use cases that require high performance while scaling.
 7. Amazon Redshift
-   - Datawarehousing that you can use for big data analytics.
+   - Data Warehousing that you can use for big data analytics.
 It offers the ability to collect data from many sources and helps you to understand relationships, and trends across your data.
 8. AWS Database Migration Service
-   - Enables you to migrate relational databases, nonrelational databases, and others types of data store.
+   - Enables you to migrate relational databases, non relational databases, and others types of data store.
      - The source and target database can be of the same type or different types.
      - During the migration, your source database remains operational.
      - Other uses cases:
        - Development and test database migration.
        - Database consolidation.
-       - Continuos replication.
+       - Continuous replication.
 9. Additional database services
-   - Amazon DocumentDB: a document database that support MongoDB workloads.
+   - Amazon DocumentDB: a document database that supports MongoDB workloads.
-   - Amazon Neptune: a graph database service. you can use it to build and run applications that work with highly connected datasets, such as recommendations engines, fraud detection, and knowledge graphs.
+   - Amazon Neptune: a graph database service.
+You can use it to build and run applications that work with highly connected datasets, such as recommendations engines, fraud detection, and knowledge graphs.
    - Amazon Quantum Ledger Database (QLDB): you can use it to review a complete history of all the changes that have been made to your application data.
-   - Amazon Managed Blockchain: you can use it to create and manage blockchain networks woth open-source frameworks.
+   - Amazon Managed Blockchain: you can use it to create and manage blockchain networks with open-source frameworks.
-   - Amazon Elastic Cache: add caching layers on top of your databases to help improve the read times of common requests.
+   - Amazon Elasticache: add caching layers on top of your databases to help improve the read times of common requests.
 Supports Redis and MemCached.
-   - Aamzon DynamoDB Accelerator (DAX): is an in-memory cache for DynamoDB, it helps to improve response times from single-digit millisecond to microseconds.
+   - Amazon DynamoDB Accelerator (DAX): is an in-memory cache for DynamoDB, it helps to improve response times from single-digit millisecond to microseconds.

 ## Module 6 - Security
-- Shared Responsability Model.
+- Shared Responsibility Model.
 **[REFERENCE 2]**
 - User permissions and access.
-1. AWS Identity and Access Management (IAM): Gives you the flexibility to configure access based on you company's specific operational and security needs.
+1. AWS Identity and Access Management (IAM): Gives you the flexibility to configure access based on your company's specific operational and security needs.
-   - IAM user, groups, and roles.
+   - IAM users, groups, and roles.
    - IAM policies.
    - Multi-factor authentication.
 2. Root user: when you create an AWS account, you begin with an identity known as the root user, it has access to all the AWS services and resources in the account.